 Mr. Alley is the former president of Wells Fargo Charlotte Region, a role he held until he retired from a 36-year banking career in 2021.
 He currently serves as Chairman of the Board of the Wells Fargo Championship.

 Mr. Alley played wide receiver on the 1981 Clemson Tigers National Championship team.

-Mr. Gemas is currently the Managing Member and Partner for Smart-Step Lavs, LLC.
-Prior to coming on board with Smart-Step Mr. Gemas was the co-founder, President & COO and Board of Directors member for Titan Spine, Inc. The company designed, manufactured and marketed spinal fusion devices since its inception in 2006.
+Mr. Gemas is currently the Co-Founder, VP of BOD, Managing Member and Partner for NIL Management Systems, TigerImpact, NIL Collectives Association and Smart-Step Lavs.
+Prior to leading these organizations, Mr. Gemas was the co-founder, President & COO and Board of Directors member for Titan Spine, Inc. The company designed, manufactured and marketed spinal fusion devices since its inception in 2006.
 Mr. Gemas led the development and implementation of strategy to extend Titan’s proprietary nano-surface technologies to other areas of the orthopedic marketplace in the US as well as enhanced the company’s overall business development opportunities internationally.
 In 2019 Titan Spine, Inc was successfully acquired by Medtronic, Inc which is the largest spinal device company in the world.